sedislab/SENTIL/sentil-embedded/packaging/zephyr/README.md

 # Sentil for Zephyr

+Download the latest [sentil-zephyr.tar.gz](https://github.com/sedislab/SENTIL/releases/latest/download/sentil-zephyr.tar.gz) from the Releases tab, or build the archive from source as below.

 SENTIL as a Zephyr module: the streaming STL monitor and the on-board synthesis layer.

 ## Add it to a project